AED Placement for Gyms and Sports

-Perhaps you’re thinking about getting an AED, or maybe you already have one.
-Great!
+Perhaps you’re thinking about getting an AED for your gym, or maybe you already have one.
+Amazing!
 You are making sure that your gym, sports clubs, or athletic facility is ready to save lives from Sudden Cardiac Arrest.

 So where do you put a defibrillator?
-How many AED devices do you need?
+Is one AED enough?
 This guide will help provide you with answers to those questions.

 The most important thing to consider when placing one or multiple AEDs is Time-To-Defibrillation: the amount of time that elapses between when someone suffers Sudden Cardiac Arrest and when they receive a defibrillation shock from an AED.
 The more time that elapses between the onset of SCA and treatment with an AED, the less likely a victim is to survive.
 In fact, every minute that passes without a shock from an AED, the patient’s chances of survival decrease by 7-10%.